 CLST 6.
-Introduction to Classical Archaeology

-Introduces basic methods and principles of Classical archaeology through a survey of characteristic sites and artefacts.
-Students will gain a good overview of the approaches useful in the interpretation of a wide variety of material evidence as well as problems inherent in such evidence.
-Also provides an introduction to Greek and Roman civilization from prehistory to the collapse of the Roman Empire.
+Introduction to Classical Archaeology Introduces basic methods and principles of Classical archaeology through a survey of characteristic sites and artefacts.
+Students will gain a good overview of the approaches useful in the interpretation of a wide variety of material evidence, as well as an introduction to Greek and Roman civilization from prehistory to the collapse of the Roman Empire.